MahdadJafarzadeh/Zzzscoring/README.md

 This is a package for automatic sleep scoring.
 The package is based on [ssccoorriinngg](https://https://github.com/MahdadJafarzadeh/ssccoorriinngg) and in principle provides the same functionality but as a graphical user interface (GUI).

+Please Note: The current version is alpha and still under development.
 ### Interface
 ![Capture](https://user-images.githubusercontent.com/48684369/83524226-986c7e80-a4e3-11ea-8464-847602366c0a.JPG)